ns1/ns1-python/README.rst

 Creating Pull Requests
 **********************

-1. When you're ready to submit your changes,Select **Create a new branch for the commit and start a pull request**..
+1. When you're ready to submit your changes,Select **Create a new branch for the commit and start a pull request**.
 2. Check the **Propose file change** button.
 3. Compare changes with the original document.
 4. Select **Create pull request**.

-Our CI process will lint and check for formatting issues with `flake8` and `black`.
+Our CI process will lint and check for formatting issues with ``flake8`` and ``black``.
 It is suggested to run these checks prior to submitting a pull request and fix any issues:
 ```